Chambers and Partners: Law firm submissions 101

 However, an agency is nothing to scoff at.
 I know it’s hard to take me super seriously when I’m saying this to you from an (award-winning) agency.

 The benefit of working with a legal-focused agency is that we’re familiar with what Chambers is looking for.
-We have the benefit of looking at the submission similar to how a Chambers researcher will, as someone not intimately familiar with the workings of the case but with enough legal knowledge to understand impact.
+We have the benefit of looking at the submission similar to how a Chambers researcher will, as someone not intimately familiar with the workings of the case but with enough legal knowledge (and enough submissions under our belt) to understand impact.
 Having a slightly removed yet savvy perspective is incredibly beneficial for these types of submissions.

 We hope that helps answer questions surrounding Chambers.
 If you’d like to learn more or chat with us about potential submissions for your firm, we’re here to help!